EricArcher/rfPermute/README.md

 * Fixed bug in plot.rfPermute that was reporting the p-value incorrectly at the top of the figure.
 * Fixed multi-threading in rfPermute so it works on Windows too.
-* Added impHeatmap function.
+* Added `impHeatmap` function.
-* Switched proximity.plot to use ggplot2 graphics.
+* Switched `proximity.plot` to use `ggplot2` graphics.

 ### version 2.0:

 * Fixed bug with calculation of p-values not respecting importance measure scaling (division by standard deviations).
 New format of output of `rfPemute` has separate `$null.dist` and `$pval` elements, each with results for unscaled and scaled importance mesures.
-See ?rfPermute for more information.
+See `?rfPermute` for more information.
 * `rp.importance` and `plot.rfPermute` now take a `scale` argument to specify whether or not importance values should be scaled by standard deviations.
 * If `nrep = 0` for `rfPermute`, a `randomForest` object is returned.

 ### version 1.9.3:

-* Fixed import declarations to avoid grid name clashes
+* Fixed import declarations to avoid `grid` name clashes.
-* Fixed logic error in clean.rf.data where fixed predictors were not removed
+* Fixed logic error in `clean.rf.data` where fixed predictors were not removed.
-* Fixed error in use of main argument in plot.rp.importance
+* Fixed error in use of `main` argument in `plot.rp.importance`.

 ### version 1.9.2:

 * Added this NEWS.md
 * Added README.md
-* Added num.cores argument to rfPermute to take advantage of multi-threading
+* Added `num.cores` argument to `rfPermute` to take advantage of multi-threading

 ### version 1.9.1:

-* Added internal keyword to calc.imp.pval to keep it from indexing
+* Added internal keyword to `calc.imp.pval` to keep it from indexing
 * Updated imports to match new CRAN policies